Frequently Asked Questions (FAQ)

 Where do the window pictures come from?

-We took both of these pictures with a digital camera.
+These pictures were taken by volunteers from 40L.
 The stained glass window is part of a beautiful large stained glass window in a church at Pepperdine University, CA. The view of the ocean out a window is from the inside of the walls of Mont St Michel, France.

 When should you start to teach a child phonics?